IndustryFusion/DigitalTwin/helm/README.md

    ```
    velero restore create --from-backup <backup-name> --existing-resource-policy update
    ```
-9. Update all charts again `helmfile apply # --set "mainRepo=k3d-iff.localhost:12345" in case you pull images from local`
+9. Update all charts again `helmfile apply # --set "mainRepo=k3d-iff.localhost:12345" --set "mainVersion=0.1" in case you pull images from local, adapt accordingly if you are pulling from dockerhub`

 After that procedure, the database is running and all dependent pods should have been restarted and working with the new password credentials
 # Uninstallation Procedure